ethereum/consensus-specs/specs/validator/0_beacon-chain-validator.md

 ##### Eth1 Data

 `block.eth1_data` is a mechanism used by block proposers vote on a recent Ethereum 1.0 block hash and an associated deposit root found in the Ethereum 1.0 deposit contract.
 When consensus is formed, `state.latest_eth1_data` is updated, and validator deposits up to this root can be processed.
+The deposit root can be calculated by calling the `get_deposit_root()` function of the deposit contract using the post-state of the block hash.

 * Let `D` be the set of `Eth1DataVote` objects `vote` in `state.eth1_data_votes` where:
     * `vote.eth1_data.block_hash` is the hash of an eth1.0 block that is (i) part of the canonical chain, (ii) >= `ETH1_FOLLOW_DISTANCE` blocks behind the head, and (iii) newer than `state.latest_eth1_data.block_data`.
     * `vote.eth1_data.deposit_root` is the deposit root of the eth1.0 deposit contract at the block defined by `vote.eth1_data.block_hash`.
 * If `D` is empty:
-    * Let `block_hash` be the block hash of the `ETH1_FOLLOW_DISTANCE`th ancestor of the head of the canonical eth1.0 chain.
+    * Let `block_hash` be the block hash of the `ETH1_FOLLOW_DISTANCE`'th ancestor of the head of the canonical eth1.0 chain.
-    * Let `deposit_root` be the deposit root of the eth1.0 deposit contract at the block defined by `block_hash`.
+    * Let `deposit_root` be the deposit root of the eth1.0 deposit contract in the post-state of the block referenced by `block_hash`
 * If `D` is nonempty:
     * Let `best_vote` be the member of `D` that has the highest `vote.eth1_data.vote_count`, breaking ties by favoring block hashes with higher associated block height.
     * Let `block_hash = best_vote.eth1_data.block_hash`.